ionwandodinomo/WRO-Future-Engineers-2025/README.md

 <br>

-> This repository details Team Tralalero Tralala’s building and programming process in the 2025 WRO Future Engineers Competition.
+> This repository details Team Tralalerotralala's building and programming process in the 2025 WRO Future Engineers Competition.

 ---